Rudrakshi787/Rudrakshi_Journey/README.md

 # Rudrakshi_Journey
-A web development frintend made for an interview
+A web development frontend made for an interview